-- +: Annual Conclaves offering concerts, lectures, demonstrations, and exhibits of instruments and music. - 4-Publications consisting of a semiannual Newsletter to keep the membership informed of activities and concerns of the organization, and special events of interest within the region, and Early Keyboard Journal.
-Included in the Journal are scholarly papers and a Catalog of Antique Keyboard Instruments in the Southeast. - -t-Competitions to encourage young performers and to generate interest in new compositions for the harpsichord.
+- Annual Conclaves offering concerts, lectures, demonstrations, and exhibits of instruments and music. - Publications consisting of a semiannual Newsletter to keep the membership informed of activities and concerns of the organization, and special events of interest within the region, and the Early Keyboard Journal.
+Included in the Journal are scholarly papers, book reviews, a catalog of antique keyboard instruments in the Southeast, and, beginning in volumes 6-7, an early keyboard bibliography. - Competitions to encourage young performers and to generate interest in new compositions for the harpsichord.

-For more information and a membership application, write to The Southeastern Historical Keyboard Society, P.O.
-Box 32022, Charlotte NC 28232-2022.
+For more information and a membership application, write to the Southeastern Historical Keyboard Society, P. O. Box 32022, Charlotte, NC 28232-2022.